MohamedA95/Graduation_Project/README.md

 V2I communication system for traffic management using. the system tried to manage traffic in an efficient manager.
 Done by
--Mohamed Ahmed
+*Mohamed Ahmed
--Khalid Alruwayti
+*Khalid Alruwayti
--Mahmoud Al Dahdouh
+*Mahmoud Al Dahdouh
--Abdulrahman Al Bishi
+*Abdulrahman Al Bishi